nicksnyder/ios-cell-layout/README.md

 ## About

-How to use autolayout for dynamically sized UITableViewCells
+How to correcly compute dynamic UITableViewCell heights on iOS 7,8,9.

 ## Requirements